pivvenit/acf-composer-bridge/README.md

 ## Breaking change between v2 and V3 ##
 As `composer/installers` is added to the dependencies of all provided packages, the default installation folder is changed.
-It is recommended to switch to V3, but to ensure this does not break your code.
+It is recommended to switch to V3, but *ensure ACF Pro ends up in the folder you except when installing* to ensure your code does not break.
 [This composer manual page](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md) describes how to modify the install path.
+You can find a few examples at the end of this readme.

 ## How to install
 **1. Add the desired repository to the repositories field in composer.json**